johnbachman/depmap_analysis/doc/indra_depmap_service/web_ui_introduction.rst

 Include Famplex Families and Complexes in Path Search
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 This option allows for edges to be between a gene and its family or
-beteween a gene and a complex formed by its encoded protein.
+betewen a gene and a complex formed by its encoded protein.
 For example: an
 edge between `BRCA1` and its family `BRCA` would be allowed.

 Expand search to FamPlex